Shaher909/frontend-resources/Personal notes/Front-end-architecture-for-design-systems.md

 # CSS
-## 1- Single Responsibility Principle:
+## 1- Single Responsibility Principle
 Everything that is created for one single purpose.

 A bad example, would be: